jondwaite/jondwaite.github.io/content/post/2016-10-01-installing-microsoft-azure-stack-tp2-on-vmware-esxi.md

 Best of luck trying this out for yourselves!

-Update 7th Oct 2016: If you&#8217;re having issues with guest (nested Hyper-V) VMs crashing, try using the E1000 network adapter for the host instead of VMXNET3, I&#8217;ve been doing some testing with this and E1000 may be a better option and prevent this occurring.
+Update 7th Oct 2016: If you're having issues with guest (nested Hyper-V) VMs crashing, try using the E1000 network adapter for the host instead of VMXNET3, I've been doing some testing with this and E1000 may be a better option and prevent this occurring.

 Jon